yarnthen/yarnthencohosking/_posts/2018-03-20-battle-city-unity-17.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 16 : Exploding Tank animation"
+title: "Battle City in Unity Part 16 : Exploding Tank animation"
-excerpt: Recreate Battle City in Unity Part 16
+excerpt: Battle City in Unity Part 16
 summary: This post is part 16 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 This will be a short post as it is more about the animation than anything else.
 You will need a explosion sprite for effects.